Hong Kong at a Glance

 Passport should be valid for six months from the date of entry into Hong Kong.
-Australian, United Kingdom, Canadian and United States passport holders do not require visas and can stay for maximum 180 days.
-Nationals not referred above are advisable to check with nearest embassy for more detailed visa requirement since there may be subsequent changes.
+Australian, United Kingdom, Canadian and United States passport holders do not require visas and can stay for a maximum of 180 days.
+Nationals not referred to above are advised to check with the embassy for more detailed visa requirement since there may be subsequent changes.

 Phone & Internet service

-Telephone connection is widely available.
-Hong Kong prepaid SIM card is available for you to buy, however, you will need to unlock your phone to be able to use it.
+Telephone connections are widely available.
+Hong Kong prepaid SIM cards are available to buy, however, you will need to unlock your phone to be able to use them.
 Mobile telephone companies offer different Internet packages which are available from monthly subscriptions to charges according to usage.
-Free WiFi access is available throughout Hong Kong in hotels and at the airport.
+Free WiFi access is available throughout Hong Kong in hotels, cafes, restaurants and at the airport.

 Emergency Number: 999 for Police, Fire and Ambulance service

 Mobile Networks: GSM 900, PCS 1800, CDMA and WCDMA operate in Hong Kong.

 Before its rise to global prominence, Hong Kong was little more than a small fishing village with a humble agricultural economy.
 During the onset of the Opium Wars, the island's strategic geography and its safe harbour led to it becoming a British colony.
 Shortly after, Hong Kong enjoyed a population boom as immigrants from the Chinese mainland moved to the island in serach of work.
 After negotiations with Britain, the former colony would go on to become Hong Kong Special Administrative Region of China, but its lengthy colonial history continues to be an important element in its economic and cultural distinctiveness from its neighbouring countries.